RaviKumarDube/my-godot-game/README.md

 # my-godot-game
-A simple 2D platformer game built with Godot featuring player movement, death zones, and a restart system.
+A simple my first 2D game where a player move in a linear path in map when player collide with ground then game over, see a restart button at the top to restart the game.

-# 🎮 2D Platformer Game (Godot)
+#  2D Platform Game (Godot)

-A simple 2D platformer built using Godot Engine as part of my learning journey.
+A simple 2D platform built using Godot Engine as part of my learning journey.

 ---

-## 🚀 Features
+##  Features

 * Player movement (left, right, jump)
 * Death zone system